โปรดอัพเดตเบราว์เซอร์

 The phi, meanwhile, is a traditional bamboo flute with six finger holes, enabling a range of twenty-two tones.
 Played by blowing into one end and using the finger holes to change the pitch, this instrument adds a melodic layer to traditional Thai music, whether in solo performances or within ensembles.

-Other notable traditional Thai musical instruments are the rhythmic drums known as thon, klong teng, and ramanna, the khlui, a bamboo flute, the pi nai, a type of double-reed oboe; and the trae, which is a traditional metal horn used predominantly in ceremonies and processions.
+Other notable traditional Thai musical instruments include rhythmic drums such as the thon, klong teng, and ramanna; the khlui, a bamboo flute; the pi nai, a type of double-reed oboe; and the trae, a traditional metal horn used predominantly in ceremonies and processions.

 “In order to appreciate the beauty of Thai musical traditions, one must dig deeper into the background and historical context of these art forms.
-I am fortunate to be able to do this as I am a student of music.
-Studying the history of Southeast Asian music and the cultural aspects that contributed to their development gives me a profound understanding of the timelessness and significance of these traditions even up to this day,” he concluded.
+I am fortunate to be able to do this as a student of music.
+Studying the history of Southeast Asian music and the cultural aspects that contributed to its development gives me a profound understanding of the timelessness and significance of these traditions to this day,” he concluded.

-(This story is part of a series about the vanishing cultural traditions in Southeast Asia.)
+(This story is part of a series on vanishing cultural traditions in Southeast Asia.)

 ดูข่าวต้นฉบับ